 - 2 lbs Flank Steak, cut across the grain in 1" wide strips

-- 2 Tbsp Cooking Oil, canola, peanut, other neutral oil
+- 2 Tablespoons Cooking Oil, canola, peanut, other neutral oil

 - 8 cloves Garlic, pressed

-- 1 Tbsp Ginger, minced (or 3 tsp powdered)
+- 1 Tablespoon Ginger, minced (or 3 tsp powdered)

-- 2 Tbsp Rice Wine (Mirin), or Rice Wine Vinegar
+- 2 Tablespoons Rice Wine (Mirin), or Rice Wine Vinegar

 - 5 Green Onions, chopped in 1" pieces (not pictured)